Westchester Real Estate Guide

 Quick Facts

-- Location: Located in Memorial West, nestled between Memorial Drive and Terry Hershey Park, near the Energy Corridor and Westchase District.
-It offers convenient access to Downtown Houston via Memorial Drive.
+- Location: Located in Memorial West Houston (zip code 77079), nestled between Memorial Drive and the expansive Terry Hershey Park.
+It provides convenient access to the Energy Corridor, Westchase District, and Downtown Houston.

-- Neighborhood Type: An established, deed-restricted community with tree-lined streets and over 400 single-family homes, most of which were built in the late 1960s.
+- Neighborhood Type: An established, deed-restricted residential community featuring quiet, tree-lined streets and over 400 single-family homes, with most construction dating to the late 1960s.

-- School Information: Zoned to Spring Branch ISD, including Nottingham Elementary School, Spring Forest Middle School, and Stratford High School.
+- School Information: Zoned to the highly-regarded Spring Branch Independent School District (SBISD).
+Area schools include Nottingham Elementary School, Spring Forest Middle School, and Stratford High School.

-- Best For: Individuals seeking a well-established community with a strong sense of local identity and convenient access to major employment hubs and outdoor recreation.
+- Best For: Individuals and professionals seeking a well-maintained community with a strong local identity, convenient access to major employment hubs, and abundant outdoor recreation opportunities.

-Westchester is a distinguished neighborhood in the Memorial area of West Houston, offering a unique blend of suburban tranquility and urban convenience.
+Westchester is a distinguished neighborhood in West Houston’s Memorial area, offering a unique blend of suburban tranquility and city convenience.
 Positioned between the lush landscapes of Terry Hershey Park and the direct artery of Memorial Drive, the community provides residents with both natural beauty and straightforward access to Houston’s core.
-Established over four decades ago, Westchester is characterized by its quiet, tree-lined streets and a strong sense of community, fostered by an active homeowners association.
-The housing stock consists primarily of single-family homes built in the late 1960s, showcasing traditional architectural styles on generously sized lots.
+Established in the late 1960s, Westchester is characterized by its quiet, tree-lined streets and a strong sense of community fostered by an active homeowners association that upholds the neighborhood’s deed restrictions and aesthetic standards.

 Overview of Westchester Neighborhood

-Westchester is a distinct neighborhood located in the Memorial area of West Houston, with zip codes including 77079.
-Its development began in the post-war housing boom of the 1950s and 60s, transforming what was once farmland into a desirable residential subdivision.
-The construction of Interstate 10 spurred growth, and as Houston expanded westward, the area was annexed into the city.
-Today, Westchester is recognized as an established community, characterized by its mature trees and well-maintained homes, primarily single-family residences constructed in the late 1960s.
+Westchester is a distinct residential enclave located in the Memorial area of West Houston, within the 77079 zip code.
+Its development began during the post-war housing boom, transforming what was once farmland into a desirable suburban subdivision.
+The construction of Interstate 10 spurred significant growth in the region, and as Houston expanded westward, the area was annexed into the city.
+Today, Westchester is recognized as a mature and established community, defined by its large trees, well-maintained homes, and a peaceful atmosphere that stands in contrast to the nearby bustling Energy Corridor.

 Living in Westchester